 If you’d prefer to take a stronger stance on ethical investing, or the products available from superannuation providers aren’t right for you, you might consider a self-managed superannuation fund.
 An SMSF gives you greater control over, and transparency around, how your assets are invested.

 Keep in mind that setting up and running an SMSF can be more expensive than a regular super fund and comes with strict legal obligations, duties and responsibilities.
-You’ll also need to have enough time and the knowledge to manage your investments.
+You’ll also need to have enough time and knowledge to manage your investments.
 You should always seek the advice of a financial planning professional to help with managing your SMSF.

 Build your own investment portfolio